AkshayK325/spcol/README.md

-# README for B-Spline Basis and Derivative Computation Script
+# spcol for B-Spline Basis and Derivative Computation

 ## Overview